 1. What is the Negligent Operator Treatment System?

-NOTS refers to a process.
-It is the process that the DMV (California Department of Motor Vehicles) must follow before it can suspend a California driver’s license.
-The suspension is for you acting as a “negligent operator.”
+NOTS refers to the process the California DMV must follow before it can suspend your driver’s license for being a “negligent operator.”

 - causing an accident (1 point),